Greater sage-grouse: Lek mating system

 Greater sage-grouse are notable for their elaborate courtship rituals.
 Each spring, males congregate in leks and perform a "strutting display".
 Groups of females observe these displays and select the most attractive males with which to mate.
 The dominant male located in the center of the lek typically copulates with around 80% of the females on the lek.
 Males perform in leks for several hours in the early morning and evening during the spring.
 Males gather in leks to court, usually in late February to April.
 Only a few dominant males, usually two, breed.
 Sage grouse mating behaviors are complex.
 After mating, the hen leaves the lek for the nesting grounds.

 Open areas such as swales, irrigated fields, meadows, burns, roadsides, and areas with low, sparse sagebrush cover are used as leks.
 Of 45 leks, 11 were on windswept ridges or exposed knolls, 10 were in flat sagebrush, seven were in bare openings, and the remaining 17 were on various other site types.
-Leks are usually surrounded by areas with 20 to 50% sagebrush cover, with sagebrush no more than 1 ft tall.
+Leks are usually surrounded by areas with 20 to 50% sagebrush cover, with sagebrush no more than 12 in tall.
 Daily morning lek attendance by male Sage grouse can vary considerably between years, with lower attendance on days with precipitation.

 Nest selection

 Greater sage-grouse disperse to areas surrounding the leks for nesting.
 In a study of habitat selection by male greater sage grouse in central Montana during breeding season, sagebrush height and canopy cover at 110 daytime feeding and loafing sites of cocks were recorded.
 About 80% of the locations occurred in sagebrush with a canopy cover of 20–50%.
 In another Montana study, sagebrush cover averaged 30% on a cock-use area, and no cocks were observed in areas of less than 10% canopy cover.

 Some females probably travel between leks.
 In Mono County, California, the home range of marked females during one month of the breeding season was 750 to 875 acre, enough area to include several active leks.
-DNA from feathers dropped at leks showed that about 1% of grouse may travel long distances to explore breeding areas up to 120 miles away, a type of long-distance dispersal that can potentially boost populations and temper inbreeding.
+DNA from feathers dropped at leks showed that about 1% of grouse may travel long distances to explore breeding areas up to 120 mi away, a type of long-distance dispersal that can potentially boost populations and temper inbreeding.

 Within a week to ten days following breeding, the hen builds a nest in the vicinity of the lek.
 Hens usually nest near the lekking grounds, but some hens have been noted to fly as far as 20 mi to favorable nesting sites.